-Recording memory profiles with Perfetto
+Profiling memory usage and allocations with Perfetto

 In this guide, you'll learn how to: